amperity/amperity-docs/amperity_datagrid/source/realtime.rst

        Choose the data format for streaming data to the real-time table: "JSON" or "XML".
 If "XML" is selected a **Row tag** must be specified, which must identify a single row of XML data.

        Define the schema for the real-time table.
-Each field in the schema must exist in the list of fields that are streamed to Amperity by the streaming endpoint that will be associated with this table.
+Each field in the schema must exist in the fields that are streamed to Amperity by the streaming source for this real-time table.
 The field names in the real-time table must match the fields that are defined for the streamed endpoint.
-Refer to the feed associated with the streamed endpoint to
+If you have an existing feed configured for streaming purposes, you may refer to the feed for schema details.

        .. note:: If your data has complex types (e.g. nested JSON), choose **string** as the type.
 This will allow the real-time table to process the complex object and make it available for querying purposes.